By Lindsay Berra

 Fast-forward five years.
 The country is in the midst of a pandemic and Kutzer has relocated to Bend, Oregon, but he still coaches Eddie remotely, while also working as Mustard’s product designer.
 And when Kutzer and Eddie can’t be on a video call, Eddie has the Mustard app on his phone.
 “With COVID, you can’t see a coach, so there’s no one to guide you on this path of pitching,” Eddie says.
 “There is a lot of misinformation on the internet, and you don’t know what sources to trust.
 Mustard was my digital coach during this time.
 It guided me and helped me get better, and let me use these past months as efficiently as I could.”
 Eddie says many of his teammates lost control or velocity during their long time away from organized practice, but he has gained in both areas; so much so that his velocity has increased from 63 mph pre-COVID to a current 70 mph.

-“With Mustard, I’m able to grab a towel and go into the living room and give myself a private lesson, because the app is there to check my mechanics,” he says.
+“With the Mustard pitching app, I’m able to grab a towel and go into the living room and give myself a private lesson, because the app is there to check my mechanics,” he says.
 “It’s really efficient for the small amount of free time I’ll have in high school.”

 Eddie has also turned his memories of being afraid of the ball at the plate into an advantage, using them to inform his strategy of pitching to hitters.
 Additionally, his increased confidence on the mound has upped his confidence at the plate, and so have all the reps he’s taken in the yard with his dad during the pandemic.